Frequently Asked Questions

 - PPBv or µL/L: volume/volume – air analyses - this does NOT equal µg/L.

-All of Columbia Analytical’s laboratories strive for a standard turn around time (TAT) of 14 days, however there are many factors affecting this, such as the current laboratory capacity, when the samples will arrive and, reporting requirements needed.
-You should contact us to inquire what TATs are available.
+All ALS - Columbia laboratories strive for a standard turn around time of 14 days, however there are many factors affecting this, such as the current laboratory capacity, when the samples arrive, and reporting requirements needed, among others.
+Contact us to learn what turn around times are available.

-12. What are the different data “flags” or qualifiers and what do they mean?
+Q:.
+What data “flags” (or qualifiers) do you use and what do they mean?

 - Data Qualifiers which are related to the sample matrix